Journeyman-dev/rlm/CHANGE_NOTES.md

 ## Version 0.2.0

-This version brings a lot of fundemental math functions, mainly to the cellular algebra portion of the library.
+This version includes a lot of new math functions.
+Most of these are in the cellular algebra portion of the library.

 ### Features:
  - Add segment2 reverse function, which takes a segment2 as an argument and returns one with swapped start and end points.